Blopez811/employee-tracker/README.md

 ![23D8064B-C1BC-4268-8093-494610DCFCBE_1_105_c](https://user-images.githubusercontent.com/84877211/133953473-e491de70-1005-43bf-81c2-5b1ef3463cf2.jpeg)

+Here is a link to the video demo of the application! https://youtu.be/d7Q7CU3p4y8

   ## Usage
     Run node server.js in your terminal to access the application.
 Use the arrow keys to pick between various choices requested by the application.